Corelle Brands: CorningWare

-Originally introduced in 1958, Corning Ware was made in the US from a ceramic-glass material called Pyroceram which was able to withstand temperatures as high as 850 °C. Due to its high thermal shock resistance, Corning Ware could be used to store food in a freezer and then taken directly to a stove, placed under a broiler or in an oven (both conventional and microwave).
+Originally introduced in 1958, Corning Ware was made in the US from a glass-ceramic material called Pyroceram which was able to withstand temperatures as high as 850 °C. Due to its high thermal shock resistance, Corning Ware could be used to store food in a freezer and then taken directly to a stove, placed under a broiler or in an oven (both conventional and microwave).
 Lids have typically been made out of Pyrex (both Borosilicate and Soda-lime glass) though some versions were also created out of Pyroceram.
 It was discontinued in 2003, replaced by a stoneware line of bakeware made in China under the same name.
 In December 2008, the company released CorningWare StoveTop.
 It reintroduced the original Pyroceram product, this time made in France alongside Visions, and made available for purchase through its outlet stores and retail website.

-The Keraglass factory in France, which produces both CorningWare StoveTop and Visions, is one of the few still capable of producing ceramic-glass products.
+The factory in France, which produces both CorningWare StoveTop and Visions, is one of the few still capable of producing glass-ceramic products.